moosetwin0/start-various-things-when-idle/README.md

 TODO:
 - Fix YTDLP not working
+- Turn off mouse detection if in debug environment to help with programming, replace with keypress
 - Detect if mouse moves soon after opening archiveteam VM, and force shutdown if so (soft shutdown does not work soon after starting VMs)
 - Add config option for opening in background, useful for when screensaver time does not match config time
   - Look into CLIs or python modules for qbittorrent and wireguard